Minimum and Maximum Sentences

 The severity of the sentence you can face depends on the degree of the offense with which you are being charged.

 Any criminal charge can potentially carry a jail sentence and should not be taken lightly.
-It is important to have the assistance of a well qualified attorney anytime you are facing a criminal charge.
-Learn more about sentencing below, or contact the Ford Law Office for a free consultation.
+It is important to have the assistance of a well-qualified attorney anytime you are facing a criminal charge.
+Learn more about sentencing below and contact the Ford Law Office for a free consultation.

 What your numbers mean to you

 Any time you are charged with a felony, a scoresheet is created.
 All crimes are categorized into different offense levels.
 Your current charges are assigned a number based on the level of offense of that particular charge.
 Your score sheet also takes into account any prior charges you may have had, as well as certain aggravating factors which can increase your score.
 These numbers are added together to become part of your score.

 If the total number of points is 44 or higher, then the number is put through a mathematical equation that produces a score.
 That score translates to the lowest number of months in prison you can legally be sentenced to if you are found guilty of all of your charges.

 Contact the Ford Law Office for a review of your scoresheet.